 The purpose of the local authority grit bins is to allow road users, pedestrians and parish councils to apply rock salt to potentially dangerous sections of roads as necessary during periods of icy or snowy weather.

 Local authorities are unable to grit all of the roads and pavements throughout the winter and restrict precautionary treatments to highways and pavements which are part of the P1 network.
-You can find out which roads are gritted in your local area by visiting your local authority website.

 What can local authority grit bins be used for?

 The grit and rock salt stored in local authority grit bins can be used by the public as necessary to melt ice and snow and as a preventative measure to prevent the formation of ice during cold snaps.

 Local Authority grit bins are stocked at the start of the winter and are replenished as they are used.
 An online request can be made to the council to restock a grit bin, although rock salt levels are monitored and the grit bins are usually refilled at least once during the winter.

 The rock salt stored in local authority grit bins is for use on public roads and pavements and it cannot be used on private property.
 It is forbidden to use local authority grit or rock salt on private roads, driveways and garden paths.
 Grit bins need to be purchased privately for domestic and business use.

 Grit and salt bins for private property and car parks